Office of Accessibility

 Under FERPA, OA professional staff is permitted to release information to a school official who has a legitimate educational interest that is specified in his or her position description, that is related to a student's education, or that is related to the discipline of a student.

 What This Means

-Disability documentation and related records will be retained by the Office of Disability Services for five (5) years from last semester in which the student received services.
+Disability documentation and related records will be retained by the Office of Accessibility for five (5) years from last semester in which the student received services.